 8. Remember physical and mental health

-The CU Sports Active programme is a cheap way to try different activities and take a break from your studies.
-Even better, session start from only £2.
+The Coventry University Active programme is a cheap way to try different activities and take a break from your studies.
+Even better, sessions start from only £2!

 Equipment you’ll need:

 - An oven-proof dish and aluminium foil or a large pan

 - A chopping board